KevinLinggajaya/admin-task/readme.md

 - Edit row - simple validation
 - Delete row - with confirmation

-You are free to create routes, controllers, etc.
+You are free to create routes, controllers, etc as you see fit.
+For basic validation please ensure a valid email address and enfore character lengths.

 ## Assumptions
 - html/css can be very basic but functional